lfortin/node-os-monitor/README.md

 Removes a throttled listener previously added using `.throttle()`. `handler` must be the original function.

+### .when( eventType )

+Returns a Promise(or a basic thenable if Promise is not supported) that resolves with an event object when `eventType` is triggered.

 ### .destroy( )

 Permanently stops and disables the monitor.